justi1jc/FPS/README.md

 * Provide callback argument for AI state transitions.

 ## Current Objectives
-* Teams should spawn using their respective spawnpoints.
 * Weapon spawners should spawn weapons if their associated arena is set to spawn weapons.